Nicaragua

 Workers are entitled to up to 26 weeks of paid sick leave, paid at 60% of wages from Nicaragua's Social Security from the fourth day onward unless it is work-related, in which case the waiting period is waived.

 The standard workweek is 8 hours per day, 48 hours per week.
 If the work is performed at night, it is limited to 7.5 hours per day and 45 hours per week.
-Work performed on a rest day is payable at 200%.
+Work performed on a rest day is payable at 200% of the Workers' normal rate of pay.

-Workers in Nicaragua are entitled to a 13th month salary, which is payable in December.
+Workers in Nicaragua are entitled to a 13th month salary, which must be paid within the first 10 business days of December.

 Specific termination requirements vary based on the applicable collective bargaining agreement.
 However, in all cases, the employer must request permission to unilaterally terminate from the labor inspection department.
+Employers must give at least 15 days written notice when terminating a worker.
 Unilateral termination may be based on just cause as outlined by statute (e.g. Worker death/incarceration/retirement or company closure) or without justified cause.
 Notice or pay in lieu is required, which may only be given if the Worker is actively working versus being on vacation, protected leave, etc., and is not pregnant.
 In all cases, the employer must pay a proportional amount of the Worker's benefits and their thirteenth-month salary.
-If there is no cause for the termination, the employer must also pay the Worker severance based on their length of service; 0 - 3 years: one month's salary per year of service, 4+ years: 20 days' salary per year of service.
+If there is no cause for the termination, the employer must also pay the Worker severance based on their length of service; calculated as one month's salary for the first three years of service plus 20 days' wages for each subsequent year.
 Severance must be at least one month and no more than five months.
 Violating termination laws may result in a Judge ordering the Worker's reinstatement.

 TCWGlobal stands unmatched as the leading employer of record service provider.
 Our global reach, expertise in diverse industries, and commitment to client satisfaction makes us the best choice.
 Looking for a global employer of record or international payrolling partner that will work with you and not for you?
 Trust TCWGlobal.
 We are here for you.